dinukaamarasinghe817/compiler_theory/Assignment1/README.md

 # Special facts about the submission

-There are certain limitations in the given compiler preparation

-    i.  maximum different variables the program supports is 100 due to the limitaiton of size in symbol table
+    i.  there is no maximum limit of variables since it's using a linked list as the symbol table

     ii.
+Error checking has been done for these errors

+        - Use before declaring
+        - Use before initializing
+        - Invalid type of operands for operators ( +, *, =)
+        - Multiple declarations for the same variable name
+        - Syntax errors

+# There are certain limitations in the given compiler preparation

+    i.
 Only supports addition and multiplication arithmetic operations since those are the ones given as the syntax in the first page of the assignment.
 But the program can extend further to perform substraction and division operations as well.

-    iii.Custom structures used in order to store names of variables and values of intermediate expressions.
+    ii.
+Custom structures used in order to store names of variables and values of intermediate expressions.

+    iii.Only supports 'int' and 'float' as variable types since those are the types given in the assignment instructions

     iv.
-Only supports 'int' and 'float' as variable types since those are the types given in the assignment instructions

-    v.
 The program tested and performed correctly for the given syntax rules and sample test cases.